 Here are some sample syllabi engaging the GdD:

-- “Galerie de Difformité: British Literature Seminar” (Professor Chris Gabbard, University of North Florida, with class website here).
+- “Galerie de Difformité: British Literature Seminar” (Professor Chris Gabbard, University of North Florida, with class website here, plus final projects here).

 - “Monsters” (Professor Tina May Hall, Hamilton College)

 - “Contemporary American Fiction” (Professor Tina May Hall, Hamilton College)

 - “Graphic Texts” (Professor Janice Lee, CalArts, plus course tumblr here)

 - “Experimenting through the Arts” (Professor Amaranth Borsuk, University of Washington-Bothell, plus class chapbook here)